trh4ckn0n/flushy/README.md

 flushy
 =

 Flushy is an advanced man in the middle framework for macOS for penetration testing.
-It includes multiple tools such as MITM, sniffing passwords, phishing, HTML,JS,CSS inejector ...
+It includes multiple tools such as MITM, sniffing passwords, phishing, (HTML,JS,CSS) injector ...

 Credits and dependencies
 =